SD-sms/ufs/doc/UsersGuide/BuildingRunningTesting/FIRE.rst

    # Check the experiment status and relaunch the workflow (for manual jobs)
    ./launch_FV3LAM_wflow.sh; tail -n 40 log.launch_FV3LAM_wflow

-To see a description of each of the FIRE workflow tasks, see :numref:`Section %s <FIRE-more-tasks>`.

 .. _FIRESuccess:

 Experiment Output